10 Best Herbal Syrups For Arteriosclerosis

 hypericum perforatum syrup

-Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant traditionally used for its potential therapeutic properties.
+Hypericum perforatum, commonly known as St. John's Wort, is traditionally used for its antidepressant properties, but recent research suggests it may also offer benefits in the context of arteriosclerosis.

-As with any herbal remedy, it should be used under the guidance of a healthcare professional, especially since it can interact with various medications.
+As with any herbal remedy, it is important to consult a healthcare professional before use, especially since it can interact with certain medications.

 9. Garlic (Allium sativum)